Estimated reading time: 7 minutes

 Compare Plans with Solar

 Comparing solar plans is not a simple matter.
 Solar production and power usage is very seasonal so the calculations are not easy.
 There are usage tariffs, daily charges and export rates to consider.
+Increasingly Energy Companies are making solar rates more complex with either export rates that vary with time or amount exported each day.
+For some plans additional exports above say 5 kW you receive nothing or just a pittance.

 That’s where Energy Umpire come in.
-If you just want the best price for you go to Energy Umpire now.
+If you just want the best price for you, go to Energy Umpire now.
 We compare all energy plans and calculate how much you could save.

 Most importantly, Energy Umpire does not take commissions or inducements of any kind from energy companies.
 It’s free to find out how much you could save and it only costs $10 to get the best price and keep getting the best solar plan for a full year.
 It’s easy and quick to check your savings and switch.
 Ready to check how much you can save?
 It’s quick and easy.

-Best Solar Feed in tariff Victoria
+Best Solar Feed in tariff VIC

 The Victorian Government mandate a minimum solar feed in tariff each year, unlike in other States where the is no minimum.
 Most power companies apply the minimum tariff as set by the Government, but some set a higher rate with a view to attracting solar customers.
-We set out to investigate whether getting the best solar feed in tariff in Victoria was a good deal or not.
+We set out to investigate whether getting the best solar feed in tariff in VIC was a good deal or not.

 Victoria (Powercor) | Solar 3 kW system | Solar 6kW system | Average savings | |||